pkazmier/luahue/README.md

 Lua API and command line utility to control your Philips Hue lightbulbs.

+### TODO

+Still a work in progress, just wanted to post the code up.

+ - Get status of lights
+ - Registration of usernames with the bridge
+ - Documentation

 ### Command Line Utility

 The following examples assume your bridge IP is `192.168.1.72` and your authenticated